Sociobiological theories of rape: Rape in human society

-Human rape

 Thornhill and Palmer write that "In short, a man can have many children, with little inconvenience to himself; a woman can have only a few, and with great effort."
-Females thus tend toward selectivity with sexual partners.They point to several other factors indicating that rape may be a reproductive strategy.
+Females thus tend toward selectivity with sexual partners.
+They point to several other factors indicating that rape may be a reproductive strategy.
 Most rapes occur during prime childbearing years.
 Rapists usually use no more force than necessary to subdue, argued to be since physically injuring victims would harm reproduction.
 Moreover, "In many cultures rape is treated as a crime against the victim's husband."

 Anthropologist Edward H. Hagen states in his Evolutionary Psychology FAQ from 2002 that he believes there is no clear evidence for the hypothesis that rape is adaptive.
 He believes the adaptivity of rape is possible, but claims there is not enough evidence to be certain one way or the other.
 However, he encourages such evidence to be obtained: "Whether human males possess psychological adaptations for rape will only be answered by careful studies seeking evidence for such cognitive specializations.
 To not seek such evidence is like failing to search a suspect for a concealed weapon."
 He also describes some conditions in the ancestral environment during which the reproductive gains from rape may have outweighed the costs: